Guess Who's Coming To Dinner1 of 12

 On second thought, for some families, having a common enemy might not be so bad this year.

-Honestly, the main reason you don’t want to invite Tony Chu to dinner is for his own sake.
+Honestly, the main reason you don’t want to invite Tony Chu to Thanksgiving dinner is for his own sake.
 As a food psychic, Chu learns the entire life cycle of everything he eats, whether he wants to or not.

 Sure, many holidays are supposed to include a history lesson about the roots of our traditions, but we’re betting poor Tony doesn’t want to relive everything his turkey dinner has been through to make it to the table.

 And you don’t want to force him to be rude by refusing a plate, do you?